-Our OraQuick ADVANCE[®] HIV test, OraQuick[®] In-Home HIV test, OraQuick[®] HCV test, OraQuick[®] Ebola test, OraSure[®], Intercept[®] and Intercept i2[®] collection devices, Western blot HIV-1 confirmatory test, AUTOLYTE and MICRO-PLATE assays and QED[®] saliva alcohol test are all manufactured in our Bethlehem, Pennsylvania facilities.
+Our OraQuick ADVANCE® HIV test, OraQuick® In-Home HIV test, OraQuick® HCV test, OraQuick® Ebola test, OraSure®, Intercept® and Intercept i2® collection devices, AUTOLYTE and MICRO-PLATE assays and QED® saliva alcohol test are all manufactured in our Bethlehem, Pennsylvania facilities.
 We expect to continue to manufacture these products at this location for the foreseeable future.